heurist-network/miner-release/docker.readme.md

 If you want to pass optional arguments to the sd-miner script, you can do so by appending them to the docker run command.
 For example:

-docker run --gpus all -v $(pwd):/app sd-miner:v1.3.1 --log-level DEBUG --auto-confirm yes
+docker run --gpus all -v $(pwd):/app sd-miner:v1.3.1 --log-level DEBUG --auto-confirm yes --skip-checksum --cuda-device-id 0 --model-id FLUX.1-dev --log-level DEBUG

 ##
 python3 sd-miner-v1.3.1.py --skip-checksum --cuda-device-id 0 --model-id FLUX.1-dev --log-level DEBUG